THE DEFINITIVE

 Let’s say that you have a paid ad on Google that brings in about 1,000 viewers to your landing page every day.
 You want visitors to input their email for a free case study downloadable (this is your conversion action).

 Your current conversion rate is 2%, meaning you get about 20 new email addresses daily.
-You’re paying for 1,000 clicks on your ad and receiving just 20 email addresses.
+You’re paying for 1,000 clicks on your ad and only receiving 20 email addresses.

-But what if you focused on boosting your conversion rate up to 5%?
-Now, of those 1,000 viewers, you’d get 50 new leads every day.
-That’s 210 new leads per week, 840 per month, and 10,080 per year.
-That’s 10,000 leads you’d get for the same paid ad, just by improving your conversion rate by 3 percentage points.
+But what if you focused on boosting your conversion rate to 5%?
+Now you’d get 50 new leads every day from those 1,000 views.
+That’s 210 new leads per week, 840 per month, and 10,080 per year, just from improving your conversion rate by 3 percentage points.

 Focusing on conversion optimization is one of the most cost-effective ways to get the most value for your marketing efforts.